-The mission of the EPIcenter New Energy Incubator is to become the hub of thought-leading innovation, commercially viable technologies and infrastructure services relating to the delivery of new energy.
+The mission of EPIcenter's New Energy Incubator is to become the hub of thought-leading innovation, commercially viable technologies and infrastructure services relating to the delivery of new energy.
 The term "new energy" supports both the development of alternatives to and enhancements of existing sources of energy, including improved energy efficiency, lower and/or less volatile costs, more favorable environmental impacts, and/or the ability to extend the life of an energy source.

 Technology incubators are becoming increasingly common, but rare are those centered exclusively on new energy.
 EPIcenter will provide a home for emerging businesses focused on the advancement of new energy innovation and technology.
-When its Mission Road Power Plant headquarters is complete, EPIcenter's New Energy Incubator will feature a collaborative co-working and creative space with robust programming to incubate new energy start-ups alongside mature industry partners.
+When its Mission Road Power Plant headquarters is complete, the New Energy Incubator will feature a collaborative co-working and creative space with robust programming to incubate new energy start-ups alongside mature industry partners.
 In the meantime, however, EPIcenter has partnered with Geekdom and occupies space on the seventh floor of the Rand Building in downtown San Antonio.
-Membership in Geekdom is not required to join the EPIcenter's New Energy Incubator, but is strongly encouraged.
+Membership in Geekdom is not required to join the Incubator, but is strongly encouraged.
 Check out the many benefits of a Geekdom membership here.

 Interested in applying to EPIcenter's New Energy Incubator?
 We are currently accepting applications for our 2018 cohorts (see the FAQ section for a complete application timeline).
 Before starting the application, take a moment to review our expectations below: